-In July 2017, the FASB issued ASU No. 2017-11, Earnings Per Share (Topic 260); Distinguishing Liabilities from Equity (Topic 480); Derivatives and Hedging (Topic 815): (Part I) Accounting for Certain Financial Instruments with Down Round Features.
-These amendments simplify the accounting for certain financial instruments with down round features.
-The amendments require companies to disregard the down round feature when assessing whether the instrument is indexed to its own stock, for purposes of determining liability or equity classification.
-The guidance was adopted as of April 1, 2018.
-See Note 2 for further discussion.
+In July 2017, the Financial Accounting Standards Board, ("FASB"), issued ASU No. 2017-11, Earnings Per Share (Topic 260); Distinguishing Liabilities from Equity (Topic 480); Derivatives and Hedging (Topic 815): (Part I) Accounting for Certain Financial Instruments with Down Round Features.
+These amendments simplify the accounting for certain financial instruments with down-round features.
+The amendments require companies to disregard the down-round feature when assessing whether the instrument is indexed to its own stock, for purposes of determining liability or equity classification.
+The guidance was adopted as of April 1, 2018 and did not have a significant impact to the Company's financial statements.